KINGALVI/login-related-toturial/Steps.md

 13. inside the event gandler , call singInWithPopup with auth , provider .

 14. after singInWithPopup .then result , error .

+## How to add a new sign in method like google

+1. enable the sign in method .

+2. create clientid and secret .

+3. get clientid and secret.